 1. Terms of reference, any previous of our statements on this issue and current information and references need to be presented to the discussion group.

-2. It is not always possible to discuss all questions or issues raised in the discussion paper, hence the need to select those that are within the range of HSV’s interests.
+2. It is not always possible to discuss all questions or issues raised in the discussion paper, hence the need to select those that are within the range of the Humanist Society’s interests.
 Comments will range from pearls of wisdom and insight to nonsense

 3. Need to have a strong chairperson to prevent chaos and to establish majority view which should prevail (unless meeting “stacked”)

 4. A co-opted person with relevant expertise might offer a monograph with eye-glazing detail.
-References should be supplied and the HSV should not imply that it has any very specific expertise.
+References should be supplied and the Humanist Society should not imply that it has any very specific expertise.